Hawar News Agency: Attacks on staff

 A number of its journalists have been killed in the Syrian civil war.

 In 2022, Issam Abdullah and others, including Stêrk TV worker Mohammed Jarada, were allegedly targeted during Turkish airstrikes in northern Syria.
 Abdullah was killed and Jarada injured.
 The Committee to Protect Journalists called for Turkish authorities to swiftly investigate the events.

 Attack on Cîhan Bilgin and Nazim Daştan

 Cîhan Bilgin and Nazim Daştan were killed by a Turkish airstrike in December 2024 whilst working as freelancers for ANHA.
 The attack was condemned by the Dicle Firat Journalists’ Union and the Press Workers Union of Turkey.
 In later protests on the issue, a number of their members were detained by Turkish police.
 Turkish journalists and the leaders of the Istanbul Bar Association have subsequently faced criminal charges over their reporting of the airstrike.
 Consequently the Turkish Journalists Union has called on the government to abandon state policies hostile to journalists.
 The National Union of Journalists and International Federation of Journalists have both condemned the attack on Bilgin and Daştan and called for the Syrian transitional government to "carry out an independent investigation into these murders, as well as to identify and convict the perpetrators of these crimes".
+Colombian president Gustavo Petro also condemned Turkey's killing of the two journalists, demanding an end to the partitioning of Syria by Russia, Iran, Turkey, Israel and the United States, free elections in the country and international protection for the Syrian Kurds.